+Ever find yourself Googling ‘how to retire at 50’?
 Financial independence and the ability to retire early may seem like a dream for many Canadians today.
-But with the right planning and dedicated effort, dreams can come true — even in these challenging times.
+But with the right planning and dedicated effort, the dream can come true — even in these challenging times.

-How to retire early in Canada is a big question, so let’s look at some of the key factors involved in getting to your retirement milestone.
+How to retire early in Canada is a big question.
+Let’s look at some of the key factors involved in getting to this big milestone.

-Ask someone what the average retirement age is in Canada and they would probably say “65”.
+Ask someone what the average retirement age is in Canada and they would probably guess around 65.
 That’s because, for many years, workplaces traditionally set compulsory retirement at 65.
-Government pension programs still reflect age 65 retirement, given that Old Age Security (OAS) and the Canadian Pension Plan (CPP) payments are geared to begin at that point.
+Government pension programs still reflect this, with Old Age Security (OAS) and Canadian Pension Plan (CPP) payments beginning at this point.

-However, times have changed and now the average retirement age in Canada is 63.5 years according to Statistics Canada.
-‘Early retirement’ would be anything below the average — typically in a person’s 50’s instead of ’60s.
+But, as the saying goes, times have changed.
+Now, the average retirement age in Canada is 63.5 years according to Statistics Canada.
+Of course, early retirement can be anything below this average, but it typically means retirement around the age of 50.

 While retirement age has dropped slightly, the expected lifespan of the average Canadian has increased over time.
-The anticipated average lifetime is now 82.5 years, making retirement a longer part of our lives than in the past.
-That means planning for retirement is more important than ever.
+The anticipated average lifetime is now 82.5 years.
+This means our retirement years are a longer part of our lives than in the past.
+Planning for retirement is more important than ever, whether you retire at 50 or years later.

 What do you need to do to retire early?

-In order to retire early you need to assess what you need your retirement savings to do and what you want your money to do.
+In order to retire early, you need to assess two things.
+First, what you need your retirement savings to do.
 Necessary funds include those that cover your basic living expenses.
-What you want your money to do for you in retirement relates to personal choices and how you want to live.
-Ultimately you will decide what you need based on the lifestyle you plan to have during retirement.
+Second, what you want your money to do — factoring in personal choices and what kind of lifestyle you want.
+For example, do you want a life of travel, to relocate elsewhere in Canada, or do you want to downsize to a waterside cottage close to kids/grandkids?

-Early retirement can be a viable option if you ensure that you earn more than you spend – consistently year over year.
-How to retire early will come down to how willing you are to be disciplined over time so you can save money towards retirement.
-Ideally, that should start as early as possible in your life to maximize savings and benefit from compound interest.
+Here’s the kicker: early retirement can be a viable option as long as you earn more than you spend, year over year, consistently.
+Retiring early will come down to how willing you are to be disciplined over time so you can save money towards retirement.
+Ideally, this saving would start as early as possible in your life to maximize savings and benefit from compound interest.

 It also requires making sound decisions in line with your plan to retire early.
 That includes deferring spending on luxury items, keeping cars longer to avoid payments, and staying within a budget.
-Unless you are a big wage earner, saving for early retirement will likely require a more austere lifestyle than your peers plus aggressive saving and investing.
+Of course, there will always be high earners who, with the help of a financial professional, be able to retire early with minimal issues.
+The truth is, saving for early retirement will likely require a more austere lifestyle than your peers, combined with aggressive saving and investing.
+For both high and average earners, planning will always be a part of the equation!

-If you are fortunate enough to make career advances and get a raise or move to a better-paying job, you have the opportunity to save more.
-Instead of upping your lifestyle to match current earnings, put at least some of the extra funds into your retirement savings.
-If your company has a program to match your RRSP contributions be sure to enroll.
+If you are fortunate enough to make career advances and get a raise, move to a better-paying job, or even receive a bonus or inheritance, you have the opportunity to save more.
+Instead of upping your lifestyle to match current earnings, put at least some of these extra funds into your retirement savings.
+And if your company has a program to match your RRSP contributions be sure to enroll.

-Setting up automated deposits into your retirement savings can make saving painless.
-When you have figured out what you can afford to save monthly, ‘setting and forgetting’ your contributions can keep you on track.
+Setting up automated deposits into your retirement savings can help make the process easier.
+Figured out what you can afford to save monthly?
+Try a ‘set it and forget it’ approach with your contributions.
+Just make sure you keep contribution limits in mind for specific accounts!

 Prioritizing retirement savings – whether from your regular earnings, side-hustles, or even an inheritance or lottery win – means short-term pain for long-term gain.